History of the Arab–Israeli conflict: Israel–Hezbollah conflict of 2006

 The 2006 Lebanon War began on 12 July 2006, with an attack by Hezbollah on Israel.
 Three Israeli soldiers were killed, and two were kidnapped and taken prisoner into Lebanon.
-In a search and rescue operation to return the captured soldiers, a further five Israeli Defense Forces troops were killed.
+In a search and rescue operation to return the captured soldiers, a further five Israel Defense Forces troops were killed.
 It marked the beginning of a new wave of clashes between Israel and Hezbollah which saw the Lebanese capital, the sole Lebanese international airport, and much of southern Lebanon attacked by the Israelis, while Hezbollah, bombarded northern Israeli cities, striking as far south as the city of Haifa.
 The conflict killed more than a thousand people, most of whom were Lebanese civilians and Hezbollah fighters; and displaced 974,184 Lebanese and 300,000–500,000 Israelis.
 Fears were growing that the situation could deteriorate further, with the possibility of either Syria or Iran becoming involved.
 But a ceasefire was signed, and went into effect 14 August.